Why Study Abroad

 Reality: Illinois offers more than 300 study abroad programs that range in cost.
-In fact, 43% of IAGE-sponsored, semester programs are equal to or less than a semester of in-state tuition at Illinois.
+In fact, 43% of IAGE-sponsored, semester programs are equal to or less than the cost of attendance at Illinois.
 Additionally, there are a variety of ways to financially support your study abroad experience, including grants, scholarships, financial aid, and loans.
 Planning ahead is key!

 You have to speak a second language to study abroad.

 Reality: While some programs have a language requirement, many programs offer instruction in English.
 To find programs taught in a specific language, specify a “Language of Instruction” when searching for programs.

 Studying abroad will delay graduation.

 Reality: Many students study abroad and graduate in four years.
 By frequently consulting and meeting with your academic advisor, you can find a way to make study abroad fit within your academic schedule.
 In fact, some students study abroad two or three times and still graduate on time.

 No one else can tell a study abroad story better than our students.
 Visit our Student Stories blog to read personal accounts from students.Student Stories Blog